Claudio Dall’Albero is a composer, choral director and musicologist from Rome.

-His compositions have been performed in Italy, France, UK, Germany, Malta, Finland, Switzerland, Belgium, Hungary, Spain, Azerbaijan, USA (California, New Mexico, Virginia, New York), Ecuador, Colombia, Honduras, Costa Rica, Argentina and Australia.
+His compositions have been performed in Italy, France, UK, Germany, Malta, Finland, Switzerland, Belgium, Hungary, Spain, Azerbaijan, USA (Arizona, California, New Mexico, Virginia, New York), Ecuador, Colombia, Honduras, Costa Rica, Argentina, Brazil and Australia.

 As a composer he has received commissions from the Accademia Nazionale di Santa Cecilia, from the Rotary Club International, from Sidney Sussex College Cambridge, and from RTI Mediaset.

-In 2017 the British recording company Resonus Classics brought out a CD entitled Polyphonia in excelsis – recorded by the Choir of Sidney Sussex College conducted by David Skinner – dedicated to his sacred a cappella music and music for organ.
+In 2017 the British recording company Resonus Classics brought out a CD entitled Polyphonia in Excelsis: Sacred Music by Claudio Dall'Albero, conducted by David Skinner, welcomed with enthusiasm by The Guardian and by other international critics.